The trials will be held at Blackwood High School on

-The Special Interest Football Program is open to boys and girls in Years 8 – 11.
+The Special Interest Football Program is open to boys in Year 8 – 11 and girls from Years 10.

 The structure of the program allows students to pursue their interest in football as well as maintain a focus on academic study.

-Football Program participants will be expected to be involved in a variety of competitive situations – inter-school carnivals (SANFL Twilight Cup, SSSSA Knockout Competition, SANFL 9 a-side carnival).
-Students will be actively encouraged to be part of all of the school’s extra-curricular activities e.g. athletics carnivals, cross country running, sports days and other sporting interests.
+Football Program participants will be expected to be involved in a variety of competitive situations – inter-school carnivals (SSSSA Twilight Cup (boys) 9 a-side Zone (girls), SSSSA Knockout Competition, SSSSA 9 a-side carnival).
+Students will be actively encouraged to be part of all of the school’s extra-curricular activities e.g. athletics carnivals and other sporting events.

 Students will perform skills with efficiency, accuracy and consistency.

-An individual’s technique will be analysed, refined and practised until the skills can be performed consistently during competition.
+An individual’s technique will be analysed, refined and practiced until the skills can be performed consistently during competition.

 Sessions will be planned and run in conjunction with SANFL (South Australian National Football League) coaches and development officers.

-A variety of forms of feedback will be used including video analysis of techniques.
+A variety feedback will be used including video analysis of techniques and game play.

 The subject is predominantly practical however specific theory work is also undertaken.